SE-UP/RSE-UP/_sources/chapters/writing_documentation.md

 In an ideal world,
-we would satisfy these needs with a chorus of explanations {cite:p}`Caul2016`, some long and detailed,others short and to the point.
+we would satisfy these needs with a chorus of explanations {cite:p}`Caul2016`, some long and detailed, others short and to the point.
 In our world, though, time and resources are limited, so all but the most popular packages must make do with single explanations.

 ## Creating an FAQ